paulejarvis/Playbook/README.md

 Playbook is a software platform for capturing and analyzing business processes that is built on a new standard for modeling processes, the [Playbook Ontology](https://github.com/paulejarvis/Playbook/blob/master/Data%20Structure%20and%20Ontology/Playbook%20Ontology.md).
 The Playbook Ontology breaks down processes into discrete components defined as People, Process, and Technology (with relationships between these objects).

-The Playbook platform leverages this standard data model to allow organizations to capture and analyze all business processes through a single interface.
+The Playbook platform leverages this standard data model to allow organizations to capture, analyze, and review all business processes through a single interface.

 ## Why is this valuable?